What Is a Trade School & Is It Right for You?

 Is Trade School Right for You?

 It’s important to take the time to evaluate what your career goals are when thinking about attending a trade school.
-Considering the path that makes the most sense for you might include asking yourself questions that include:
+Considering the path that makes the most sense for you might include asking yourself these questions:

 • Would I enjoy learning in a hands-on environment?